Tharadol07969/Contoso-DW---Marketing-Analysis-Report/README.md

 - **Filter Options**: Users can filter data by product category.

 **Explanation**:
-This page offers insights into product-level financial performance, enabling comparisons of sales and COGS across different periods.
+The COGS Page offers insights into product-level financial performance.
+It allows decision-makers to compare sales and associated costs, thereby identifying which product categories are the most profitable.
+This analysis is vital for cost control, pricing strategy, and assessing the impact of operational efficiencies on profitability.

 > ![COGS Screenshot](screenshots/cogs_page.jpg)